 What is Autism?

 Autism is usually apparent during a child’s first or second year.
-It is common for an autistic baby to have trouble babbling by the usual first 12 months or saying words by the usual 16 months.
+It is common for an autistic baby to have trouble babbling by the usual first 12 months or saying words by the typical 16 months.
 These toddlers may also have difficulty with pretend play, hand gestures, or any nonverbal communication.
 Regressive autism is when a child appears normal until age 1 or 2 before losing language and social skills already learned.

 Qualifying for Long Term Disability